 Griffith College’s Computing Faculty flexibility - we arrange timetables that are student oriented to suit your personal and professional requirements.

-Provisional timetable for Msc in Applied Digital Media Full-Time - September 2018
+Provisional timetable for MSc in Applied Digital Media Full-Time - Autumn 2019

-Provisional timetable for MSc in Applied Digital Media Part-Time - September 2018
+Provisional timetable for MSc in Applied Digital Media Part-Time - Autumn 2019